Eimeria tenella: Infection by sporozoites

 The beginning of complex life cycle of Eimeria tenella may be taken to be initiated by infection of epithelial cells of host cecum by sporozoites.
 The infected fowl passes out oocysts or zygocysts with fecal matter.
-When their oocysts are swallowed by a new or healthy bird, its gizzard and digestive juices dissolve the cystwall and release sporozoites which enter the host epithelial cells.
+When their oocysts are swallowed by a new or healthy bird, its gizzard and digestive juices dissolve the cyst wall and release sporozoites which enter the host epithelial cells.
 Within the epithelial cells, the sporozoites grow in size and multiply by schizogony.

 Sporozoite

 It is the earliest intracellular stage of parasite.
 It is elongated, slightly curved, microscopic unicellular organism with one end pointed and the other end blunt.
 The pellicle, forming external envelope, contains longitudinally arranged contractile microtubules which help in wriggling movements of organism.
-Cytoplasm includes a vesicular nucleus, a mitochondrion, golgi bodies, endoplasmic reticulum, ribosomes, lysosomes and vacuoles containing reserve food, etc. Penetration of sporozoite into host epithelial cell is facilitated by the lytic secretion stored in roptries of parasite.
+Cytoplasm includes a vesicular nucleus, a mitochondrion, golgi bodies, endoplasmic reticulum, ribosomes, lysosomes and vacuoles containing reserve food, etc. Penetration of sporozoite into host epithelial cell is facilitated by the lytic secretion stored in rhoptries of parasite.
 The measurement of body is as 19.5–25 by 16.5–23 micrometer.